Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Tank Note"				"0"

+			// The Super Tank can be spawned through the "sm_tank" command.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Spawn Enabled"				"1"

 			// These are the Super Tank's skin and glow outline colors.
 			// Note: Random RGBA combinations will be used if invalid values (values less than 0 or greater than 255) are used.